Should your practice join a health information exchange?

 One way to generate a shared vision of HIE is to focus on the possibilities rather than simply basing HIE requirements on current health information needs and uses.
 This begins by documenting the current clinical environment and then brainstorming how a single, integrated delivery system for the patient would transform this environment.

 It’s important to assess needs, uncover every potential for sharing new information and gauging readiness before implementation of an HIE system.
 This process may uncover new avenues for improving workflows and aid the development of business requirements.

 Success will also hinge on engaging a cross-functional group of staff that can identify priority information exchange situations and examine current workflows for priority areas, detecting inefficiencies and understanding how implementing HIE could improve these areas.
-This can help staff find opportunities for improvement in such areas as patient intake, patient exam, e-prescribing and secure messaging.
-It is also helpful to examine non-clinical workflow issues, including privacy policies, staffing, training and so forth.
+This can help staff find opportunities for improvement in such areas as patient intake, patient exam, e-prescribing, and secure messaging.
+It’s also helpful to examine non-clinical workflow issues, including privacy policies, staffing, training, and so forth.

 Thinking about these issues up front can help support staff training and how to deal with changes in practice culture and workflow.